MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

  + On SLES 11 systems, there have been reports of threading interference between the Boost and MKL libraries.
- + The value of consoleOutput that is set in the `RxHadoopMR` compute context when `wait=FALSE` determines whether or not `consoleOutput` will be displayed when `rxGetJobResults` is called; the value of `consoleOutput` in the latter function is ignored.
+ + The value of consoleOutput that is set in the `RxHadoopMR` compute context when `wait=FALSE` determines whether or not `consoleOutput` is displayed when `rxGetJobResults` is called; the value of `consoleOutput` in the latter function is ignored.
- + When using `RxInTeradata`, if you encounter an intermittent failure, simply try resubmitting your R command.
+ + When using `RxInTeradata`, if you encounter an intermittent failure, try resubmitting your R command.
  + The `rxDataStep` function does not support the `varsToKeep` and `varsToDrop` arguments in `RxInTeradata`.